mdn/content/files/en-us/web/api/url_api/resolving_relative_urls/index.md

 You can see from the example that resolving the `URL` from a supplied base URL and relative URL is not simply a concantenation of the supplied parameters.

-In this case a path relative to the current directory is passed (`article`).
+In this case a path relative to the current directory is passed (`articles`).
 The current directory of the `base` URL is the URL string up to the last forward slash.
 Here `https://developer.mozilla.org/some/path` has no trailing forward slash, so the current directory is `https://developer.mozilla.org/some/`, and hence resolves to a final URL of `https://developer.mozilla.org/url/some/articles`.